The short answer is changing jobs can affect your loan approval.

 When a job change would have no impact

-If you’re an hourly or salaried employee who does not earn additional income from commissions, bonuses or over-time, and if you’re changing to a similar job with similarly structured pay, you may not have any challenges.
+If you’re an hourly or salaried employee who does not earn additional income from commissions, bonuses or over-time, and if you’re changing to a similar job with similarly structured pay with a new employer, you may not have any home buying challenges.

 When a job change would have a negative impact

-You will seem like a greater lending risk if your job change makes your income less predictable.
+If your job change makes your income less predictable, this could be a bigger red flag for your loan officer.
 Here are some scenarios that could impact your mortgage approval process.

 Moving from a salaried position to one based on commissions or bonuses.
 Commissioned, bonus and overtime income is generally going to be averaged over the last 24 months.
 Changing to this type of pay structure could cause headaches and possibly even derail your mortgage approval.